2 Samuel 13:1-22 – The Rape of Tamar

 • David, displaying his weakness as a father, fails to discipline Amnon and leaves Tamar alone, without consolation, in dust and ashes, tearing the long robe that signified her virginity, and placing her hands on her head, signifying her grief or rejection (compare Jeremiah 2:37).

-• Absalom, however, provided some consolation for his sister as he quietly seethed because of Amnon.
+• Absalom, however, provides some consolation for his sister as he quietly seethes because of Amnon.
 In the next story, Absalom’s hatred will blossom into the murder of his half-brother, just as David had plotted the murder of Uriah.